Konstantin Balmont

-In February 1889 he married Larisa Mikhailovna Garelina; unhappy in marriage, on 13 March 1890 Balmont attempted suicide by jumping from a third-storey window - he walked with a limp and had an injured writing-hand for the rest of his life.
+In February 1889, Balmont married Larisa Mikhailovna Garelina.
+Unhappy in marriage, on 13 March 1890 he attempted suicide by jumping from a third-storey window, resulting in a limp and an injured writing hand for the rest of his life.
 He became involved in two other common-law marriages and attempted suicide a second time in 1909.

 Balmont wrote poetry and prose prolifically and published his works to wide audiences in Imperial Russia.
-After the Bolshevik revolution of 1917 he emigrated (1920), and had a smaller following in exile.
-He translated works of writers in several other languages, including the works of Edgar Allan Poe.
-He was thought of as an innovative poet and enjoyed friendships with many of his fellow Russian emigrant poets.
+After the Bolshevik revolution he emigrated in 1920 and had a smaller following in exile.
+He translated the works of other writers, including Edgar Allan Poe.
+He was thought of among the pre-revolutionary Russian intellectual milieu as an innovative poet and enjoyed friendships with many of his fellow Russian emigrant poets.
 He died of pneumonia in France in 1942.

 Biography

 Konstantin Balmont was born at his family's estate, Gumnishchi, Shuya (then Vladimir Governorate, now Ivanovo Oblast), the third of seven sons of a Russian nobleman, lawyer, and senior state official, Dmitry Konstantinovich Balmont, and Vera Nikolayevna (née Lebedeva) who came from a military family.
 The latter knew several foreign languages, was enthusiastic about literature and theater, and exerted a strong influence on her son.
 Balmont learned to read at the age of five and cited Alexander Pushkin, Nikolay Nekrasov, Aleksey Koltsov, and Ivan Nikitin as his earliest influences.
 Later he remembered the first ten years of his life spent at Gumnishchi with great affection and referred to the place as 'a tiny kingdom of silent comfort'.

 In 1876 the family moved to Shuya where Vera Nikolayevna owned a two-story house.
 At age ten Konstantin joined the local gymnasium, an institution he later described as "the home of decadence and capitalism, good only at air and water contamination."
 It was there that he became interested in French and German poetry and started writing himself.
 His first two poems were criticized by his mother in such a way that for the next six years he made no further attempt at writing poetry.
 At the gymnasium Balmont became involved with a secret circle (formed by students and some teachers) which printed and distributed Narodnaya Volya proclamations.
 "I was happy and I wanted everybody to be happy.
 The fact that only a minority, myself included, were entitled to such happiness, seemed outrageous to me," he later wrote.
 On 30 June 1886 he was expelled from the Shuya gymnasium for his political activities.